ImagicTheCat/Tsux/README.md

 ### Module

-Modules let you manage your code and memory.
+Modules let you manage your routes and data.
 They also have tsux shortcuts.

 #### Module definition